UC Davis Advancement cares about your privacy. Please read below to see how we use your data and how we protect your privacy.

 - To be informed whether those seeking donations are volunteers or employees of the organization or hired solicitors.

-- To have the opportunity for the donor’s name to be deleted from mailing lists that an organization may intend to share.
+- To have the opportunity for the donor’s name to be deleted from contact lists that an organization may intend to share.

 - To feel free to ask questions when making a donation and to receive prompt, truthful, and forthright answers.